warren-bank/fork-Xanado/doc/README.md

 ### DAWG
 The DAWG support is designed to be reusable in other games.
 It might be fun to implement Wordle, for example, or the word search game often found in newspapers where you try to make as many words as possible from a 9 letter anagram.
 The `js/dawg/explore.js` is a basic command-line tool for exploring a DAWG.

+### Public Server
+It would be nice to see a truly public server that anyone could sign in to and play against other random people.
+However this would have to be done with great care.

+- there are already a number of security features, such as simple XSS avoidance (thanks to @pkolano) and use of HTTPS, but it has some potential holes that might be exploited by an evil person.
+An audit it required.
+- would also have to address things like the size and performance of the database, and the performance of the robot.
+- the games interface would be unusable without some sort of grouping of users and/or games - for example, into "rooms".